jamesawo/medpay/README.md

 # MedPay -  Application

-The MedPay application is designed to revolutionize the way patients pay their hospital bills.
+MedPay application is designed to revolutionize the way patients pay their hospital bills.
 It offers a seamless and hassle-free experience, eliminating the traditional complexities associated with medical bill payments.
 MedPay aims to save patients valuable time while enabling hospitals to provide a convenient payment solution to patients worldwide.

+## System Components

+- Mobile Application: IOS and Android application that Empowers patients to effortlessly settle their hospital bills.
+- Web Application (Patient & Hospital Agent): Similar features in mobile application but simplifying the payment process for both patients and hospital agents.
+- Web Application (Hospital Administration): Streamlining hospital administrative tasks and record management.

 ## Key Features and Functionalities
 - Streamlined Hospital Payment Management: